What is Lisa Ling's Net Worth?

 Early Life

-Lisa J. Ling was born on August 30th of 1973 in Sacramento, California.
+Lisa J. Ling was born on August 30th, 1973, in Sacramento, California.
 Raised by Chinese and Taiwanese immigrants who eventually divorced when she was seven years old, Lisa and her sister grew up primarily in Carmichael, California.
 During her youth, Ling looked up to Connie Chung, a well-known Asian-American journalist.
-After graduating from high school in Fair Oaks by 1991, Ling attended the University of Southern California.
+After graduating from high school in Fair Oaks in 1991, Ling attended the University of Southern California.
 However, she never completed her degree and dropped out to pursue a career in journalism instead.

 Career